lrowe/kvmserver/README.md

 KVM Server is intended for running primarily single threaded guest programs with parallel execution handled with VM forking.
-There is some basic threading support to allow guests to make progress when threads are used but threads should be avoided where possible.
+There is some basic threading support to allow guests to make progress when threads are used during startup but threads should be avoided where possible.

 For details see the integration tested example guest programs: